mcdsebastiano/MediaStrim/README.md

 # MediaStrim
 ---

-Mediastrim is a media server by the simplest defintions: A very small, browser-based media server & viewer built entirely with Vanilla HTML/CSS/JS and PHP.
+ A very small, browser-based media viewer built entirely with Vanilla HTML/CSS/JS and PHP.

 If you have a collection of videos you want to share across a personal network this has worked well for me.
 Its implementation is by no means glamourous and not meant for anything more than home use on a local network.
 It is simple enough to work practically anywhere, all the time without any major dependencies.